John Knox: Early life, 1505–1546

 John Knox was born sometime between 1505 and 1515 in or near Haddington, the county town of East Lothian.
 His father, William Knox, was a merchant.
 All that is known of his mother is that her maiden name was Sinclair and that she died when John Knox was a child.
 Their eldest son, William, carried on his father's business, which helped in Knox's international communications.

-Knox was probably educated at the grammar school in Haddington.
+Knox was probably educated at the Knox Academy grammar school in Haddington.
 At this time, the priesthood was the only path for those whose inclinations were academic rather than mercantile or agricultural.
 He proceeded to further studies at the University of St Andrews or possibly at the University of Glasgow.
 He studied under John Major, one of the greatest scholars of the time.
 Knox was ordained a Catholic priest in Edinburgh on Easter Eve of 1536 by William Chisholm, Bishop of Dunblane.

 Knox first appears in public records as a priest and a notary in 1540.
 He was still serving in these capacities as late as 1543 when he described himself as a "minister of the sacred altar in the diocese of St Andrews, notary by apostolic authority" in a notarial deed dated 27 March.
 Rather than taking up duties as a parish priest, Knox became tutor to two sons of Hugh Douglas of Longniddry.
 He also taught the son of John Cockburn of Ormiston.
 Both of these lairds had embraced the new religious ideas of the Reformation.